je-jo/fem-recipe-page/README.md

 ### Observations

-I used this small project to learn Webpack asset management.
+I used this small project to learn Webpack.

 ### Useful resources